-You will be paid in accordance with TaskUs' standard payroll practices and subject to all withholdings and deductions required by law.
-All other terms and conditions of your employment remain the same.
+You will be paid in accordance with TaskUs' standard payroll practices and subject to all withholdings and deductions as required by law.
+Please note that nothing in this Memo changes the terms of employment outlined in your employment offer letter or contract.
+If you have any questions or concerns regarding this memo or the changes set forth above, please feel free to contact the Human Resources Team.